Straigus1/Wyrms-Crucible/client/README.md

 -Adding D&D natural d20(20 sided die) critical modifier

 #### Battle Log
--Adjusting battle log to default to the bottom of the log.
+-Adjusting battle log to default to the bottom of the log

 #### Animations
 -Learning how to effectively use animations as an ally or enemy uses an action